RobDWaller/robdwaller.github.io/_posts/2017-09-12-ai-machine-learning-brief-history-automation.md

 ![UK Unemployment since 1881](https://upload.wikimedia.org/wikipedia/commons/3/39/Unemployment_in_the_United_Kingdom_since_1881.svg)

 Unemployment though has not lasted and become a permanent issue.
 The causes of these unemployment spikes are also complex and difficult to pin down.
-It is unlikely, or at least there is not a great deal of evidence to suggest, that automation is directly linked to unemployment.
+It is unlikely, or at least there is not a great deal of evidence to suggest, that automation is directly linked to these unemployment spikes.

 It is also unlikely that automation has had no impact on unemployment or employment.
 What history suggests is that automation is a disruptive process that changes employment trends, it changes what jobs people do.